-Production IT infrastructure should
+Production IT systems should be

-be operable - not
+operable - not

 mysterious.